lensbelete/react-tabs-challenge/README.md

 # react-tabs-challenge

 This project is a simple react-based tab component that fetches and displays texts or paragraph from the Loripsum.net API.
-Each tab fetches a unique type of content when user navigates through them.
+It fetches a unique type of content for each of the tabs.

 Demo